-A shrub with stiff, upright, irregular branches, often thicket-forming; sometimes a small tree.
+Gray dogwood is a shrub with stiff, upright, irregular branches and is often thicket-forming; it is sometimes a small tree.

-Bark gray, smooth when young, developing shallow grooves with age.
+Bark is gray, smooth when young, developing shallow grooves with age.

-Twigs reddish or greenish when young, becoming gray or gray-brown with age.
+Twigs are reddish or greenish when young, becoming gray or gray-brown with age.

 Flowers May–July, small, creamy-white flowers in round-topped, open, branching clusters 1¼–2½ inches broad.

 Fruits July–October, white or pale blue, round, fleshy, ¼ inch in diameter; one-seeded.
 Fruits borne on red stalks.

 - Leaves with mostly 3 or 4 pairs of side veins (not 5 or 6 pairs)